timwaters/mapwarper/README_API.md

 **Response**
-returns, list of GCPS, with error calculations (see above)
+Returns a list of GCPs with their error calculations (see above).

-in case of error:
+In case of error:

 ```
 {{{